Fatigue

 What causes fatigue?

 Many conditions, disorders, medications and lifestyle factors can cause fatigue.
 Fatigue can be temporary, or it can be a chronic condition (lasting six months or more).
-You may be able to relieve your symptoms by changing your diet, medications, exercise or sleep habits.
-If an underlying medical condition causes fatigue, doctors can usually treat the condition or help you manage it.
+You may be able to quickly fix fatigue by changing your diet, medications, exercise or sleep habits.
+If an underlying medical condition is causing your fatigue, a healthcare provider can usually treat the condition or help you manage it.
+Fatigue causes include:

 What medical conditions cause fatigue?

-Hundreds of conditions and disorders lead to fatigue.
+Fatigue is a symptom of a wide range of diseases, disorders and deficiencies affecting various parts of your body.
+Hundreds of conditions and disorders can lead to fatigue.
 Some of the most common causes of fatigue include:

 Care and Treatment

-To find out what is causing your fatigue, your healthcare provider will ask questions about your lifestyle and medications and will conduct a physical examination.
-They might order some lab tests to test blood and urine.
-If you are a woman of child-bearing age, your provider will probably order a pregnancy test.
+To find out what’s causing your fatigue, your healthcare provider will ask questions about your lifestyle and medications.
+They’ll also conduct a physical examination.
+They might order some lab tests to check certain levels in your blood and urine.
+Your provider may also order a pregnancy test.

 To relieve fatigue, your provider will treat (or help you manage) the condition or disorder that’s causing it.
-Depending on your health, your treatment plan may include a combination of medication, exercise, or therapy.
-If you’re taking a medication that makes you feel exhausted, talk to your healthcare provider about the risks and benefits of stopping the medication or trying another one.
+Depending on your health, your treatment plan may include a combination of medication, exercise or therapy.
+If you’re taking a medication that makes you feel exhausted, talk to your provider about the risks and benefits of stopping the medication or trying a new one.

 If a medical condition isn’t causing your fatigue, lifestyle changes may improve your symptoms.
 To reduce fatigue, you can:

-• Avoid toxins: Don’t use illegal drugs, and drink alcohol in moderation, if at all.
+• Avoid alcohol and substance use: Don’t use illegal drugs, and drink alcohol in moderation, if at all.

 • Eat a healthy diet: A balanced diet and plenty of water will keep your body nourished and hydrated.